KULcoder/Multi-Layer-Perceptron-with-Cupy-and-Application/README.md

 ## Required Dependencies (Packages)

-For acceleration concern, this project uses `CUPY`, which is a GPU accelerated `NumPy` for the training process.
-In theory, all the `CuPy` method in this directly replaced by their corresponding `NumPy` method.
+For acceleration concern, this project uses `CuPy`, which is a GPU accelerated `NumPy` for the training process.
+In theory, all the `CuPy` method in this project can be directly replaced by their corresponding `NumPy` method.

 - `numpy`
 - `cupy`